laurentbarraud/wpf-chat-server/README.md

 - 🎞️ Subtle WPF animations using xaml storyboards.
 - 🌐 Localized in English, French and Spanish.

-**Coming soon in v1.1**
+**Coming soon**
+- [ ] 🔐 Migration of message encryption to AES, with key exchange encrypted using RSA
 - [x] 💬 Bubble‑style message display
-- [x] 🎨 Custom color for outgoing message bubbles
+- [x] 🎨 Custom background color for outgoing message bubbles
+- [ ] 🌗 Custom brightness for outgoing message bubbles, automatically switching text color when a readability contrast threshold is reached
 - [x] 🔄 Toggle to switch back to the legacy layout
-- [ ] 🌗 Adaptive bubble background brightness that automatically switches text color when the contrast threshold is reached.
-- [ ] 🆔 Public‑key verification with visual identity marker

 **Server**
 - ⚙️ Async TCP engine — handles multiple clients concurrently with non‑blocking I/O
 - 📡 Broadcast & routing logic that distributes messages to all connected clients.
 - 🌐 Auto‑localized server messages in French, Spanish or English, based on the OS language.

 ## How to Run
-- Clone the repository with Git
+(Developer setup to get the upcoming alpha version)

+1. Copy the repository’s .git link from the Code button.
-- Open the solution file (.sln) in Visual Studio 2022
+2. Open Visual Studio 2022 and select “Clone a repository”.
-- Build the entire solution with Ctrl+Shift+B, then run it.
+3. Paste the .git link into the Repository Location field.
+4. Choose a local folder and click Clone.

+Once the three projects (ChatClient, ChatServer and ChatProtocol) are loaded:

+5. Switch the build configuration to Release in the top toolbar.
+6. Press Ctrl+Alt+B to build the entire solution.

+After a successful build:

+7. Click Run to start the server and one client instance.
+8. In the client, enter your username in the top‑left field, then click Connect or press Enter.

+To launch additional clients on the same machine, run ChatClient.exe located in the `/Release` folder.

 In Debug mode, a console window is attached to the client at startup for debugging purposes, but you can freely minimize it.
-To avoid this, run the application in Release mode.
+In Release mode, you have to press Ctrl+K or Ctrl+M to open the monitor window.

 ## Download
-Go to the [Releases](../../releases) section to get a packaged installer.
+Go to the [Releases](../../releases) section to get a packaged installer, recommended for stable testing or if you don’t want to install Visual Studio.

 Technical documentation covering class responsibilities and the encryption pipeline (5 pages):
 - English — [ChatClient-documentation.pdf](/docs/ChatClient-documentation.pdf)